Stay safe this winter by knowing how to get the most out of your winter tires!

 Most great mechanics and shops will have knowledgeable technicians on hand to answer a variety of questions.
 In this technological day and age there are many of these shops with fantastic websites that offer tips, tricks, prices, specials, and you can even email questions, receive quotes, or schedule appointments.
 It’s really never been easier to compare prices and do a little research of your own before heading into your auto mechanic.

-Everyone knows the basics of car maintenance, you need to get oil ...[more]
+Everyone knows the basics ...[more]

 If you have ever had a flat tire, you know how stressful it can be.
 The stress is then compounded, if you have no knowledge on what to do or how to put your spare on.
 Regardless of a vehicle’s make or model, every vehicle is equipped with a spare tire.
 If your vehicle doesn't, odds are the previous owner lost it or damaged it and never replaced it.
 A spare tire is like insurance.
 You don't need it, until something happens.
 In this post we discuss the importance of having a good spare tire, as well as keeping it in good condition and ready to use in case of an emergency.

 Even if you have an inflation device or fix-a-flat, having a spare tire will always be the best option for a flat tire.
-There are times when you get a flat, and all you need is a little more air or some fix-a-flat, but for the other times, when air and fix-a-flat won't do the job, your s ...[more]
+There are times when you get a flat, and all you need is a little more air or some fix-a-flat, but for the other times, when air and fix-a-flat won't do the ...[more]

 With the many different types of tires on the market today, the passenger tire is the most commonly used and cost-effective tire type available.
 Passenger tires are typically used in passenger cars and minivans.